-Your 1 rep max is the amount of weight that you can maximally lift one time.
+Your one rep max is the amount of weight that you can maximally lift one time.
 This is designed to test your absolute strength and every person should know how strong they are.
 So first determine your one rep max because we will be using a percentage of this to create the workout.
 If you are unfamiliar with how to test your one rep max check out this video so you know exactly how to use that information.

-Once you know your 1 rep max, let’s assume you already determined how many days per week you will train and the exercises that you need to do.
-Next you need to determine if the goal of the workout is for hypertrophy or strength as that will determine the number of reps.
+Once you know your one rep max, let’s assume you already determined how many days per week you will train and the exercises that you need to do.
+Next, you need to determine if the goal of the workout is for hypertrophy or strength as that will determine the number of reps.
 Watch this video for more details about the goal of your workouts and choosing the right weight.

 For a quick recap, strength will focus on heavier weights with lower reps, so you should stay under 6 to 8 reps.
 Hypertrophy on the other hand will do well with 8 – 15 reps.

 Now I like to use this chart to give us an idea of the theoretical amount of weight you should be able to lift for the shown number of reps with good technique.